Protection of Minors on Campus

 All program organizers must obtain a background check for themselves and each program staff prior to that person interacting with minors.
 A cleared background check, at a minimum must include:

-- Child Protection Registry Check through the Department of Services for Children, Youth and their Family (DSCYF)*; and
+A. A name-based Delaware criminal background check through the Delaware Justice Information System (DELJIS)*; and a Child Protection Registry Check through the Department of Services for Children, Youth and their Family (DSCYF)*

-*NOTE: Steps 1 and 2 are completed through the State.
-DELJIS will review the application and then send it along to DSCYF for review.
+*NOTE: Item A. is completed through the State.
+DSCYF will review the application and then send it along to DELJIS for review.
 You will only hear from the State if a background check does not clear.

-**NOTE: Step 3 is conducted by Mark Williams, as noted above, for University sponsored events and Sterling Talent, or other chosen vendor, for Third Party sponsored events.
+**NOTE: Item B. is conducted by Kristen Hickman, as noted above, for University sponsored events and Sterling Talent, or other chosen vendor, for Third Party sponsored events.

 - A background check and training for each program staff.
 The program organizers must maintain a roster of the program staff and the completed requirements.